-Malacca Travel Tips is created to provide you all the details you would need for experiencing Malacca.
-A historic state on the coast to the south of Kuala Lumpur, Malacca is regarded as the cradle of Malay civilization, for it was through Malacca that the peninsula experienced its most glorious and powerful Malay kingdom, the Sultanate of Malacca, which flourished in the 15th century.
+Malacca is a historic state on the coast to the south of Kuala Lumpur, Malacca is regarded as the cradle of Malay civilization, for it was through Malacca that the peninsula experienced its most glorious and powerful Malay kingdom, the Sultanate of Malacca, which flourished in the 15th century.
 Today Malacca Town, recognised as a historic city, was inscribed by UNESCO in 7 July, 2008, together with the George Town World Heritage Site, titled the Historic Cities of the Straits of Melaka.

 The historic city of Malacca is also the capital of the state of Malacca.
 With an area of 1,652 square kilometers, Malacca State is one of the smaller states in Malaysia.
 It has a population of about 600,000.